isx45128227/MongoVsPostgres/documentacio.md

     `twitter=# SELECT update_tweets();`

-In order to have access to the Postgres database with other users we need to add some roles.
+Finally, in order to have access to the Postgres database with other users we need to add some roles.

-* First we import the [script](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/privileges.sql) that grant access to our username.
-  Before importing that script, we should make changes.
+* First we import the [script](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/privileges.sql) that grant access to our username, but before importing that script, we should make changes on it.

     * Everywhere it says **YourUsername** change it with your username.

     * Change password with the one you want to use.

-    * Now you are ready to import it.
+    * Now you are ready to import it from /tmp, for example.

         `twitter=# \i /tmp/privileges.sql;`

-* Then we run a different terminal and ensure that it is true we can log into database with the **username** we put on the script by using:
+* Then we run a different terminal and ensure that we can log into database with the **username** we put on the script by using:

     `[user@host]$ psql -p 5432 -U username -d twitter`